Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 In addition to the built-in providers, T's Core allows Content Packs to register their own custom Warp Providers.

-This makes it possible to expose reusable warp destinations that can be shared across multiple Content Packs without writing any C# code.
+This makes it possible to expose reusable warp destinations that can be referenced by other Content Packs without writing any C# code.

 ---